johnridesabike/bikewalklife/posts/2021/12/twitter-s-cycling-professor-is-looking-for-2021-s-most-powerful-mobility-meme.md

   alt: ''
   caption: ''
 external_link: https://twitter.com/fietsprofessor/status/1470070056847564803
+excerpt: >
+  The "Cycling Professor" (@fietsprofessor on Twitter) is one of social media's most active evangelists for bicycling.
+The professor's annual mobility meme contest has opened for its 2021 round of submissions.

 ---
 The "Cycling Professor" ([@fietsprofessor](https://twitter.com/fietsprofessor)) is one of social media's most active evangelists for bicycling.
 The professor's annual mobility meme contest has opened for its 2021 round of submissions.